11 best Calgary food events to check out this month | Dished

-Summer is finally here and that means there are some pretty cool Calgary food events coming.
+Stampede week is in full swing and there are some pretty cool Calgary food events happening because of it.

-The weather has been a little too rainy, but hopefully, the sun is here to stay, and the fantastic selection of epic food and beverage events continues into July.

-This month has some of the city’s favourite summer food events like the Yakima Social Kitchen and Bar bourbon pairing dinner, and of course, all the Calgary Stampede parties that come with July.
+This week has Calgary Stampede food events, as well as some amazing ones not part of the Greatest Show on Earth.

 - You might also like: